Corey Seager Player Props: Rangers vs. Royals

-The Texas Rangers and Corey Seager, who went 1-for-4 with a double and an RBI last time out, take on Zack Greinke and the Kansas City Royals at Globe Life Field, Monday at 8:05 PM ET.
+The Texas Rangers and Corey Seager, who went 3-for-4 with a home run and two RBI last time in action, take on Jordan Lyles and the Kansas City Royals at Globe Life Field, Tuesday at 8:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cubs.
+In his previous game, he notched a home run while going 3-for-4 against the Royals.

 Corey Seager Game Info & Props vs. the Royals